MOHAMED-HIJAS-H/MOHAMED-HIJAS-H/README.md

 ![Visitor](https://visitor-badge.laobi.icu/badge?page_id=MOHAMED-HIJAS-H.MOHAMED-HIJAS-H)

 <h2>Currently Student at 🎓...</h2>
-    BANNARI AMMAN INSTITUTE OF TECHNOLOGY
+  ->  BANNARI AMMAN INSTITUTE OF TECHNOLOGY.
 <h3>Year of Graduation 🎓</h3>
-    2024, will be my year of Graduation.
+  ->  2024, will be my year of Graduation.

 ## About Me: